kahanmic/Time-delay-root-locus/README.md

 ### Working in GUI

 Most of the window is covered by complex plane with drawn root locus.
-It is possible to change gain
+It is possible to change gain using slider in the bottom of the figure.
+You can also change gain by directly editing value in bottom window.
+By clicking "Toggle pole direction" you can visualize pole movement direction for increasing gain (K value).

+### Toolbar tools
+Going from left to right, there are following tools:

+#### Edit transfer function